 This is a great opportunity for teaching basic counting, as well.
 Your little one can get their hands wet in the sink and help rinse the vegetables.
 Addy is good at taking the stickers off of peppers and handing them to me.
-Young children should not take part in tasks like cutting food and boiling water for safety reasons.
+Young children should not take part in cutting food and boiling water for safety reasons.
 But helping add spices, put chopped veggies into an empty pot, or organizing ingredients can all be done easily and to your child’s delight!

 Play “I Spy”

 Just feel like lounging on the couch or in bed?
 No problem!
-Relaxing is good and winter weather encourages us to take a break and rest our bodies and minds.
+Relaxing is good, and winter weather encourages us to take a break and rest our bodies and minds.
 A fun game to play while in a resting position is “I Spy.”
 This can be played with children of almost any age.
 For example, get comfy under a blanket and say to your child, “I spy with my little eye . . . something red on the TV wall.”
 When your little one guesses the correct answer, it’s their turn to choose an object and give you a clue.
-If you want to up the competition or have a reward for the winner, play until someone gets stumped.
+If you want to up the competition or reward the winner, play until someone gets stumped.
 The other person is the winner.
 Reward the winner (or all players!) with a sweet treat such as cookies and a cup of hot chocolate.

 Have a Dance Party in Your Pajamas

-Researchers say that 20 minutes of exercise a day can be life changing and can vastly improve your health.
+Researchers say that 20 minutes of exercise a day can be life-changing and can vastly improve your health.
 Even if you can’t get outside due to blizzard-like conditions, ice, or biting cold—you can still move your body and get your blood flowing inside the house.
 My family and I like to turn on the television and go to YouTube.
-We take turns picking out songs and music videos on YouTube (ranging from Baby Shark to Beyonce to Coldplay!) and we dance together.
+We take turns picking out songs and music videos on YouTube (ranging from Baby Shark to Beyonce to Coldplay!), and we dance together.
 It’s a silly, fun way to get loose, break a sweat, and get some cardio exercise in.
 You can even set a timer on your phone to ensure you get the full 20 minutes in.
 This is a really fun way to beat the winter blues!

 Make a Floral Arrangement

 Flowers have a powerful way of brightening up even the gloomiest of days.
 If you have the means to buy some cut flowers at your local grocery store, that is ideal.
 But this activity can be done even without fresh flowers.
-Take a look out your window and see if you have any evergreen trees or bushes, grasses, wintry branches, fall leaves or other natural elements that might make for a pretty arrangement.
+Take a look out your window and see if you have any evergreen trees or bushes, grasses, wintry branches, fall leaves, or other natural elements that might make for a pretty arrangement.
 Fill mason jars, vases, or simple drinking cups with water from the sink.

 Write a Letter to a Friend

 Putting pen to paper is a great way to engage in a creative project on a snow day.
 Ask your child to think of a friend (or family member) you want to send a letter or drawing to.
-With my 1-year-old, we simply did finger painting on colored construction paper.
-My 2.5 year old drew with crayons and markers.
+With my 1-year-old, we did finger painting on colored construction paper.
+My 2.5-year-old drew with crayons and markers.
 Depending on what developmental stage your child is at, they can draw, write their name, or write a simple note consisting of a couple of words on a piece of paper.

-If they are old enough to write sentences, they can describe what they have been doing during the snow day or for the past few days.
+If they are old enough to write sentences, they can describe what they have been doing during the snow day or the past few days.
 Feel free to get creative with your materials, using bright colors of paper or gluing pieces of tissue paper, feathers, or ribbon to the letter.
 Once it’s dried and complete, fold up the letter and place it in an envelope.
 Have your kiddo help with sealing it shut, putting a stamp on, and even writing out the recipient’s address.

 Light a Candle